 Located just outside the centre of South Queensferry, Dakota Edinburgh is a sleek, modern hotel known for its luxury and excellent service.
 It offers contemporary rooms with stylish interiors and high-end amenities.

-The hotel’s award-winning restaurant, The Grill, serves gourmet dishes in a chic setting, making Dakota a top choice for travellers seeking a more refined and upscale experience while staying near South Queensferry.
+The hotel’s award-winning restaurant, The Grill, serves gourmet dishes in a sophisticated setting.
 Book Dakota here.

 Map of hotels in South Queensferry.

 Here is a map from Booking.com showing hotels and accommodation by location.
-You can zoom in, zoom out, drag and move the map.
-If you click the map, it will take you to Booking.com where you can look more closely at your options.
+You can zoom in, zoom out, drag, and move the map.
+Clicking the map will take you to Booking.com, where you can look more closely at your options.

 I recommend reserving your room immediately to get the best price.
 It’s usually free to reserve on Booking.com, and you can always cancel later.